chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 }
 ```

-In CI, the tests can be targetted with a filer, for example the following command only runs integration tests
+In CI, the tests can be targetted with a filer, for example, the following command only runs integration tests

 `dotnet test --filter TestCategory=Integration`